 The more alcohol you drink, the greater the risk to your short and long-term health:

 - it is safest not to drink more than 14 units per week regularly; this is to keep health risks from drinking alcohol to a low level

 - if you do drink as many as 14 units per week, it is best to spread this evenly across the week

-- if you are pregnant or planning pregnancy, the safest option is not to drink alcohol at all
+- if you are pregnant or planning pregnancy, the safest option is not to drink any alcohol at all

 Sensible drinking habits

-If you do drink alcohol, it can help to:
+If you do drink alcohol, you should:

 - stick to the guidelines

 - have days when you do not drink

 - alternate your alcoholic drinks with non-alcoholic ones